 s3_bucket from the “Group by” dropdown in your query.

 If you’re seeing high latency and retransmits to multiple buckets, for example, you can pivot to the sidepanel to investigate HTTP errors and request latency via the S3 integration metrics.
 This gives a high level overview of your S3 service’s health to help you determine whether the issue is with S3 or with your own service(s).
 To investigate further, you can use our out-of-the-box S3 dashboard to get health and performance metrics scoped to a specific bucket.

 With cloud service autodetection in Datadog NPM, you get unprecedented visibility into the communication between your third-party cloud services and your native applications.
 NPM provides key insights into the health and performance of all these endpoints in one place.
 This gives you even more context around problems so that you can more easily determine whether the root cause of an issue lies with a third-party dependency, whether on the cloud provider side or with your internal applications.

-If you’re already a Datadog customer, you can get started with this feature directly in your own environment—no additional configuration is required.
-If you’re not already using NPM, see our documentation for the install steps.
+This feature is currently available for all Datadog customers.
+If you’re not already using NPM, see our documentation for the install steps—and make sure to set up DNS monitoring as well.
 Or if you’re brand new to Datadog, sign up for a free trial to get started.